Wizarding in the Wild West

 Before it was assumed to be a tool of all things wicked, it was actually a symbol of the order and power of God.
 It was through this symbol, inscribed on a ring, that supposedly gave a king power to build a holy temple.

-Even within the Victorian era, a contemporary of Éliphas Leví, Joseph Smith, saw the upside-down pentacle's intrinsic value, so much so that he put it into the windows of the building that represented the pinnacle of their ideals and beliefs: the Nauvoo Temple.
+But even within the Victorian era, a contemporary of Éliphas Leví, Joseph Smith the prophet saw the upside-down pentacle's intrinsic value, so much so that he put it into the windows of the building that represented the pinnacle of their ideals and beliefs: the Nauvoo Temple.

 In truth, the first chronologic connection of the pentacle to the supernatural, either good or evil, comes in the apocryphal Testament of Solomon.
 God gives Solomon a ring inscribed with this symbol.
 According to tradition, the son of David received this magic ring, and used it to control and dominate various demons, who were then forced to help him build the iconic structure.